03 Jun 2026

 There are 1.26 million alcohol-related hospital admissions annually and alcohol costs the NHS £3.5 billion.
 The cost of alcohol-related crime is even higher, at £11.4 billion per annum.

 Alcohol harm and price are directly linked.
-The alcohol duty system is inconsistent and perverse—white cider at 19p a unit feeds addiction.
+The alcohol duty system is inconsistent and perverse—white cider at 19p a unit feeds addiction with many seeing minimum unit pricing as a potential solution.
 Affordability has grown significantly in the last four decades, driven by low prices in off-trade settings.
 Cuts to alcohol duty at the annual Budget have not helped—beer duty is now 21% lower than in 2012-13 according to the Institute of Alcohol Studies.

 As a BBC report explained, the cost-of-living crisis is the cause of many new cases of domestic abuse.
 Many individuals won’t leave their abusive home over fears of where they will go.
 The report describes some of those who have fled have been housed in properties that are barely liveable.